syneder/ecs-anywhere-network-agent/README.md

 the latest version of **ECS Anywhere Network Agent**.
 After creating a task definition, run it as a service in ECS cluster with external instances.

+> For **ECS Anywhere Network Agent** to work properly, it must be running on each
+> instance, but no more than one per instance.
+To do this, when creating ECS service,
+> select the service scheduler strategy (service type) as DAEMON.

 ```JSON
 {
     "family": "ecs-anywhere-network-agent",